 Can You, Should you Keto?

-The Keto Diet with its extremely low intake of carbohydrates can effectively reduce weight gain, however, comes with certain risks.
+The Keto Diet can effectively reduce weight gain, however, comes with certain risks.

 A recent article from the Harvard Medical School provides an overview of how Ketosis works within the body and the potential side effects and risk of using Keto as a dietary remedy for weight control.